 Shortly after he came to power, Hitler called me to see him and explained that he wanted a film about a Party Congress, and wanted me to make it.
 My first reaction was to say that I did not know anything about the way such a thing worked or the organisation of the Party, so that I would obviously photograph all the wrong things and please nobody - even supposing that I could make a documentary, which I had never yet done.
 Hitler said that this was exactly why he wanted me to do it: because anyone who knew all about the relative importance of the various people and groups and so on might make a film that would be pedantically accurate, but this was not what he wanted.
 He wanted a film showing the Congress through a non-expert eye, selecting just what was most artistically satisfying - in terms of spectacle, I suppose you might say.
 He wanted a film which would move, appeal to, impress an audience which was not necessarily interested in politics.

 Leni accepted Hitler's offer, and the result - "Der Sieg des Glaubens" (Victory of the Faith) (1933) - was good enough to cause Hitler to ask Leni to film the following year's party rally as well.
-However, Hitler came to loathe this film because it featured footage of Ernst Röhm, head of the Nazi Party SA (Brownshirts) - who Hitler had just had shot after confronting him personally during the "Night of the Long Knives" purge.
+However, Hitler came to loathe this film because it featured footage of Ernst Röhm, head of the SA (Brownshirts) - who Hitler had just had shot after confronting him personally during the "Night of the Long Knives" purge.
 Hitler ordered all copies of the film destroyed.
 A print only survived in Great Britain - where Hitler, despite his best efforts in 1940, could not get his hands on it - because Leni had visited there with a copy as part of a promotional tour.
 The film was not re-discovered until around 2000, but now is widely available again.

 |Photo by Martin Munkacsi.|

 Unlike "The Blue Light," "Victory of the Faith" was a box office success.
-Of course, nobody in Germany at the time could say anything bad about the film for obvious reasons, but it really is a competent, artistic depiction of a typical Nazi mass rally.
-Unfortunately, it is virtually impossible for anyone to watch films about Nazi rallies and praise them without bringing politics into it, so objective viewpoints are scarce.
+Of course, nobody in Germany at the time could say anything bad about the film for obvious reasons, but it really is a competent, artistic depiction of a typical mass rally.
+Unfortunately, it is virtually impossible for anyone to watch films about Party rallies and praise them without bringing politics into it, so objective viewpoints are scarce.
 "The Victory of the Faith" does suffer from being a rush job, with Leni basically just showing up at the last minute with a film crew.
 In any event, "Victory of the Faith" was merely the appetizer before the main course.

 |Martin Munkacsi, Leni Riefenstahl, 1931.
 Courtesy Howard Greenberg Gallery.|

 The 1934 Nuremberg Rally was slated to be the largest of them all, with over a million participants.
 Hitler had liquidated all opposition earlier in the year during the Infamous Night of the Long Knives, and President Hindenburg had passed away without being replaced, removing all pretense that Germany was anything but a dictatorship.
-Thus, the 1934 rally had special significance in the history of the Nazi state.
+Thus, the 1934 rally had special significance in the history of the German state.
 According to Riefenstahl in later years, Hitler had to talk her into directing another film about a party rally, and she did it only on the condition that she would not have to do any more.
 As with so many things about Leni Riefenstahl, whether the Fuhrer had to do much persuading at all is... enigmatic.

 Rather than starting from scratch, Leni used "Victory of the Faith" as a framework for the new film, a structure to which she added emendations, embellishments and new techniques.
-Given a budget of about 280,000RM (approx. $110K USD 1934, $1.54M 2015), Leni was able to make use of many other talented artists of the time who were being compensated by the Nazis.
+Given a budget of about 280,000RM (approx. $110K USD 1934, $1.54M 2015), Leni was able to make use of many other talented artists of the time who were being compensated by the Propaganda Ministry.

 |Feb.
 17, 1936 cover of TIME magazine (photo by Martin Munkacsi).|

 The foremost of these collaborators was Hitler's personal architect, Albert Speer.
 It was Speer who came up with the remarkable "cathedral of light" shows, for instance, which involved banks of searchlights.
 Riefenstahl had time and money herself, though, to come up with numerous innovations.
 These included digging pits in front of speaker platforms so that she could get good camera angles, tracks and dollies for moving shots, and many other techniques.
-The Nazis supplied all sorts of logistical help, giving her an immense film crew and access to virtually anything that she wanted.
+The Propaganda Ministry supplied all sorts of logistical help, giving her an immense film crew and access to virtually anything that she wanted.

 |A German postcard.|